 Learn How to Use Third-Party Data

 Third-party data is bought and sold programmatically, which means it happens rapidly and generally on a large scale.
 The large volume and broad scope are some of the primary benefits of third-party data.
-The downside is that you don’t know the original source of the data.
+The downside is that you don’t know the original data source.
 The data is also not exclusive — it’s publicly available, so your competitors could have access to the same data.

 Because of the volume and reach of third-party data, you can use it to expand your audience and gain more profound insights into their behaviors and interests.
 Data from a third party is especially powerful when you combine it with your first-party data.